SalmaAhmedAl/JavaChainMagic/README.md

-#JavaChainMagic
+# JavaChainMagic: Integrate LangChain AI into Your Java Applications

+## Overview

 Add a touch of AI 'Magic' to your Java applications effortlessly.
-Integrate 'Chain' from LangChain4J seamlessly to unlock powerful AI capabilities using the Java version of LangChain (LangChain4J).
+Integrate 'Chain' from LangChain4J seamlessly

-##demo-langchain